illoonego/linear-regression-from-scratch/CONTRIBUTING.md

 # Contributing to linear-regression-from-scratch

-Thank you for your interest in contributing!
+This document provides all the information needed for smooth development and collaboration on the linear-regression-from-scratch project!
 This guide will help you get started and ensure a smooth development experience for everyone.

 ---

 ## Getting Started Guide

+0. **Environment**
+- Python 3.8+
+- All dependencies managed via `pyproject.toml` (PEP 621)
+- No `requirements.txt` or `setup.py` required

 1. **Clone the Repository**
   ```bash